Nicholas Sheehy: Execution

-In 1766, Sheehy was hanged at Clonmel on 15 March 1766.
+Sheehy was hanged at Clonmel on 15 March 1766.
 Others accused were also convicted for the murder of John Bridge and executed (3 May 1766), including Edmond Sheehy, cousin of the priest, and Ned Meehan, a prominent Catholic farmer who refused to bear witness against Sheehy when offered his liberty in prison.
-Sheehy was hanged on a scaffold in Clonmel opposite St. Peters and Paul's Church, where there was a plaque to commemorate his death.
-His head was severed and stuck on a spike over Clonmel Gaol as a warning against agrarian violence and remained above the porch at Clonmel jail for ten years.
+Fr.
+Sheehy was hanged on a scaffold in Clonmel opposite St. Peters and Paul's Church, where there is a plaque to commemorate his death.
+His head was posthumously severed and stuck on a spike over Clonmel Gaol, as a warning against agrarian violence and remained above the porch at Clonmel jail for ten years.

-His sister, Catherine Sheehy Burke (whose husband Richard was cousin to Edmund Burke), eventually obtained her brother's body, and had him buried in the graveyard at Shanrahan.
+His sister, Catherine Sheehy Burke (whose husband Richard was cousin to Edmund Burke), eventually obtained her brother's body and had him buried in the graveyard at Shanrahan.

 Legacy

-To this day, Father Sheehy is regarded as a martyr.
+To this day, Father Sheehy is regarded as one of the Irish Catholic Martyrs.
 In the late 19th century and early 20th century, there was an effort to have him canonised, which reportedly was dropped after the records collected for his cause were destroyed in a fire.

-His trial and execution inflamed and polarised nationalist opinion, and had a great effect on his cousin Edmund Burke.
+His trial and execution inflamed and polarised Irish nationalist opinion, and had a great effect on the efforts of his cousin, Edmund Burke, to push for Catholic Emancipation.

-People visited his grave at Shanrahan cemetery near Clogheen to take clay, because it was rumoured to have healing powers.
-It is claimed that out of respect, birds didn't peck his head for the ten years it was left on the spike.
+Pilgrims still visit his grave at Shanrahan cemetery near Clogheen to take clay, because it is traditionally believed to have healing powers.
+It is claimed that out of respect, the birds didn't peck his head during the ten years it was displayed on the spike.